Ironman — A Woman’s Continued Advocacy for Her Son

 As we do so, we see so many familiar teammates racing by, followed by tons of hugs and high-fives.
 We’ve all made it this far!
 I throw away my plans of getting a faster time than my last IRONMAN when I see another teammate, Shawn, who has lost his insulin somewhere along the route and is hurting.
 I decide it is better to finish with a Riding On Insulin teammate than to cut 15 minutes off my time.

-Jesse was diagnosed with Type 1 diabetes at the age of three.
+Jesse was diagnosed with type 1 diabetes at the age of 3.
 Jesse, my biggest fan, loved Riding On Insulin, loved snowboarding and once wrote in an essay at school how much he admired my courage for anything and everything I did for him in the world of diabetes and most importantly, my IRONMAN strength.

 In 2006 that beautiful face crossed the finish line with me.
 In 2015 he could only finish with me in spirit, as I lost Jesse at the age of 13 in 2010 to this disease.
 I reflected on what my own teammates said only days before as many of them came together for the first time to meet.
 I was presented with a framed piece that showed every member of my team in their race gear and in the center a picture of me crossing that finish line with all of my kids in 2006.